 Figure 6.x.2-1: Procedure for Sensing Data and the Associated Information Collection and Transport

-0. The Sensing Function selects the Sensing Entity to establish data tunnel for sensing data transporthe Sensing Function allocates its SF tunnel information used for data tunnel establishment.
+0. The Sensing Function (SF) selects the Sensing Entity (SE) (i.e. gNB) and an I-AMF as specified in Solution #13 for KI#3 to make sure the selected I-AMF can serve the selected gNBs as Sensing Entity.
+In order to establish a GTP-U based data tunnel for sensing data transport, the Sensing Function allocates its SF tunnel information used for GTP-U based data tunnel establishment.
 The SF tunnel information includes the tunnel end point information and/or the address of the Sensing Function (i.e., TEID and/or IP address).

-1. The Sensing Function sends the Sensing service request includthe SF tunnel information
+1. The Sensing Function sends the Sensing service request together with the gNB ID to the I-AMF by invoking the service operation provided by the I-AMF, e.g. Namf_Communication_N1N2MessageTransfer.
+The Sensing service request includes the SF ID and the SF tunnel information.

-2. The AMF sends the Sensing service request via N2 message.
+2. The I-AMF sends the received Sensing service request to the Sensing Entity identified by the gNB ID via an N2 message.

-3. After receiving the Sensing service request including the SF tunnel information, the Sensing Entity allocates its SE tunnel information used for data tunnel establishment.
+3. After receiving the Sensing service request including the SF ID and the SF tunnel information, the Sensing Entity allocates its SE tunnel information used for GTP-U based data tunnel establishment.
 The SE tunnel information includes the tunnel end point information and/or the address of the Sensing Entity (i.e., TEID and/or IP address).
-The Sensing Entity sends a Sensing service responseinclud SE tunnel information and operation execution result indication.
+The Sensing Entity sends a Sensing service response together with the SF ID to the I-AMF.
+The Sensing service response includes the SE tunnel information and an operation execution result indication.
 The operation execution result indication indicates whether the Sensing service request is accepted or not.

-4. The AMF sends the Sensing service response to the Sensing Function.
+4. The I-AMF sends the received Sensing service response to the Sensing Function identified by the received SF ID.

-5. After exchanging the tunnel information, a data tunnel is established between the Sensing Function and the Sensing Entity for sensing data and the associated information collection and transport.
+5. After exchanging the tunnel information, a GTP-U based data tunnel is established between the Sensing Function and the Sensing Entity for sensing data and the associated information collection and transport.

 6. The Sensing Entity performs sensing operations to obtain sensing measurements data.

-7. After the sensing measurements data obtention, the Sensing Entity sends the sensing measurements data and the associated information to the Sensing Function via the established data tunnel.
+7. After the sensing measurements data obtention, the Sensing Entity sends the sensing measurements data and the associated information to the Sensing Function via the established GTP-U based data tunnel.
 The associated information includes the Sensing service ID determined by the Sensing Function for binding the sensing measurements data and requested Sensing service.

 8. The Sensing Function performs sensing result generation based on the sensing measurements data and associated information received in step 7.